PacificBiosciences/pb-assembly/README.md

 GitHub issues can be filed [here](https://github.com/PacificBiosciences/pbbioconda/issues) for problems and questions.

+FALCON has been update to be compatibile with HiFi data.
+Please refer to this [documentation](https://github.com/PacificBiosciences/pbbioconda/wiki/Assembling-HiFi-data:-FALCON-Unzip3) for more information.

 If you are looking for a GUI based long read *de novo* genome assembler, you are urged to learn about [HGAP4](https://www.pacb.com/videos/tutorial-hgap4-de-novo-assembly-application/)